Espher5/Iot_Security/README.md

-# Iot_Security
+# Home security system

-Home security system
+This project is a simple home security system for the course of IoT Security at University of Salerno (UNISA).